Dr Tri Wangrangsimakul

 Chiangrai Clinical Research Unit

-I am the head of the MORU-affiliated satellite tropical medicine research unit in Chiangrai, Thailand.
+Before returning to Oxford and clinical work as an infectious diseases and microbiology doctor in February 2020, I was the head of the MORU-affiliated satellite tropical medicine research unit in Chiangrai, Thailand, for 5 years.
 It is situated in the most northern province of the country bordering Myanmar and Laos.
 The region's topography is a mixture of hilly and riverine habitats.
 The population comprises Thais as well as groups belonging to hilltribes and migrant workers from neigbouring countries.
-The mainstay of the local economy is agriculture, much of it rural and small scale.

 Chiangrai is located in a region endemic for tropical rickettsioses with scrub typhus being a major cause of febrile illness.
 Although it remains easily treatable with available antibiotics, much of the morbidity and mortality from scrub typhus can be derived from delayed presentation, lack of recognition, and limited access to effective diagnostics.
 All these factors contribute to a significant health burden not only locally, but also to the wider Asia-Pacific region where it is estimated that a billion people are at risk.
 Furthermore, there remain uncertainties about the optimal treatment of scrub typhus in Chiangrai, an area where drug-resistant strains of Orientia tsutsugamushi, a Gram negative intracellular bacteria responsible for scrub typhus, were previously reported over 2 decades ago.
 This finding is yet to be validated and the underlying nature fully investigated.